asifmanan/learning-app/readme.md

-# Greate SQL analytics app
+# Experimental Hello World app to Practice git and git-hub

 ## How to install the app